 Claudio Carvalho, Rio de Janeiro, Brazil

-I am soooo glad I chose to watch this at the cinema...I usually don't go to cinemas but it was a night out and we chose Chronicle.
+I am so glad I chose to watch this at the cinema...I usually don't go to cinemas but it was a night out and we chose Chronicle.

-I was expecting a "Sky High" type of film and thank god it wasn't (although that film was brill too!)
-I actually wouldn't recommend kids watch this film.
+I was expecting a "Sky High" type of film and thank god it wasn't (although that film was brilliant too!) - I actually wouldn't recommend kids watch this.

 I didn't know it was a "hand-held camera aspect" type of film and that probably would have put me off but honestly, it really doesn't matter at all and I thought it helped with building a believable story from the kids' perspectives.

 It has the usual groan-inducing moments of explaining why the camera is constantly on but that's to be expected.